Conditions

 Retry if All Conditions Are Not Met

-When this option is enabled, I want the condition node to retry a number of times when no condition is met
+When this option is enabled, you want the condition node to retry a number of times when no condition is met

 Time Limit (seconds)